Wrap-around care for vulnerable babies

 The WCH Foundation has committed over $1 million of funding towards the Cocoon Program over the next three years.

-Funds raised through the sale of Coles ‘Mum’s Sause’ products and donations cards, as part of the Curing Homesickness initiative, will contribute to the Cocoon Program’s cost.
+Funds raised by Hospitals United for Sick Kids through the sale of ‘Mum’s Sause’ products and donations cards at Coles, select bucket hats at Lowes, and Swisse multivitamins will contribute to the Cocoon Program’s cost.

 Dr Keir says, “We are potentially going to be able to reduce the chances of young infants needing to come into hospital.
 We’ll be able to coordinate their care closer to where they’re living, so they potentially don’t need to come into the hospital for additional investigations or checks of their health.”